The serpentine belt, is probably the most commonly used belt today.

-You should be, able to easily replace this belt, in under an hour.
-You should only need basic hand tools.
-Also, some people feel more comfortable, have a repair manual, but it is not required.
+So, you should be able to easily replace this belt, in under an hour.
+And, you should only need, basic hand tools.
+However, some people feel more comfortable, having a repair manual, but it is not required.

 Things to do, before you start your project:

 - Today, everyone has a mobile phone.
 Take pics of your belt routing, the way and directions the belt flows.